 Those that tend to place bets on a regular basis know that the best thing to do is to ‘play the game’ a little and have accounts with a number of different bookmakers.
 This allows you to not only find the best odds but also take advantage of the various offers that companies put forward on a regular basis in order to firstly attract and then maintain their customer base.
 There’s also the fact that some bookies are better than others at covering specific sports, so it’s handy to be able to chop and change depending on the bets that you’re looking to place and the coverage that they offer.

-The explosion of top-class websites over the past few years, to say nothing of the applications made for mobile phones that allow you to bet on the go, have probably kept you out of the various bookmakers shops on the high street in recent times, but if you’re anything like me then you’ll still go in from time then there are some added advantages to be had.
+The explosion of top-class websites over the years, to say nothing of the applications made for mobile phones that allow you to bet on the go, have probably kept you out of the various bookmakers shops on the high street in recent times, but if you’re anything like me then you’ll still go in occasionally, and there are some added advantages to be had by doing so.
 One of the things that’s likely kept you out of the physical shops in favour of sticking with your online betting routine is the fact that you can move money around much faster online, as well as the fact that if you place an ante-post bet then you don’t need to worry about finding the time to go into a shop in order to collect your winnings.

 Multi-Channel Store Cards From UK Bookmakers